lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/LATISS-Master-Calibrations-Procedure/latiss-master-calibrations-procedure.rst

 Overview
 ========

-This procedure describes how to call scripts to produce master calibrations for LATISS from the LSST Operations and Visualization Enviroment (LOVE) at the Summit :ref:`operational environment <Observing-Interface-Operational-Environments>`.
+This procedure describes how to execute the SAL Script to produce master calibrations for LATISS on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit :ref:`operational environment <Observing-Interface-Operational-Environments>`.

 The script will have the option to: